dongsam/cv/index.md

 -Implemented Blockchain Backend Server using Geth and web3.py

--Built Ethereum Private Blockchain Network and Ledger
+-Built Ethereum Blockchain Network as a sidechain and Ledger

 - Ethereum
 - Geth